How Shift Equivariance Impacts Metric Learning for Instance Segmentation: Practical Impact

-For an infinite image of periodic-$f^l$ arranged objects, while a U-Net with $l$ levels and pooling factor $f$ fails to discriminate any instances (Fig.\ \ref{fig:max_num_inst}a), we showcase in Fig.\ \ref{fig:noise-and-deformations} that it may suffice to add slight Gaussian noise or small random elastic deformations to the input image to "fix" the shift equivariance problem.
+A U-Net with $l$ levels and pooling factor $f$ fails to discriminate any instances in an infinite image of periodic-$f^l$ arranged objects (cf.~Fig.~\ref{fig:max_num_inst_a}).
+However we showcase in Suppl.~Figs.~3a, 3b that it may suffice to add slight Gaussian noise or small random elastic deformations to the input image to ``fix" the shift equivariance problem.
 Here, we generate noise or deformations randomly, on-the-fly per training step as well as at test time.
 Hence the observed effect is not due to over-fitting to a particular noisy/deformed image.

-However, note that neither noise nor elastic deformations do anything to fix the issue of inconsistencies in a tile-and-stitch approach if stitching is not performed according to the rules derived in section \ref{sec:Avoiding False Splits}, as illustrated in Fig. \ref{fig:noise-and-deformations-wrong-crop}.
+However, note that neither noise nor elastic deformations do anything to fix the issue of inconsistencies in a tile-and-stitch approach if stitching is not performed according to the rules derived in Sec.~\ref{sec:Avoiding_False_Splits}, as illustrated in Suppl.~Figs.~3c,~3d.